TENTATIVE SYMPOSIUM SCHEDULE

 Lunch and a Panel Discussion

-Mix it up, sit with someone new, learn about other Destination Organization Boards.
+Mix it up, sit with someone new and learn about the challenges and opportunities other Destination Organization Boards are facing.
+They may have a solution you’ve never considered.

 1:40 PM - 2:45 PM